kellino/DiscreteEntropy.jl/paper/paper.md

 The `DiscreteEntropy.jl` package has native Julia implementations of all of the estimators explored in [@Rodriguez2021EntropyEst] and a number of estimators which were not considered.
-`DiscreteEntropy.jl` provides a unified and consistent interface for those who with to estimate entropy and other Shannon measures for their research, or those who want to research entropy estimation directly.
+`DiscreteEntropy.jl` provides a unified and consistent interface for those who wish to estimate entropy and other Shannon measures for their research, or those who want to research entropy estimation directly.

 There is no other open-source software package known to us, in any language, with similiar features or similiar breadth of